I get asked many times ‘what I did do to recover from anxiety?’

-I get asked many times what I did to recover from anxiety.
-I tell them my recovery came through making plenty of mistakes.
-In fact, no one made as many mistakes as me.
-One week I thought I had the answer, that this was it, the end of my suffering, when really all I had found was something else to cover it up for a while.
+I tell people that my recovery came through making plenty of mistakes.
+No one made as many mistakes as I did in the early days of my suffering.
+One week I thought I had the answer, that this was it, the end of my suffering.
+When in reality all I had found was something else to cover it up for a while.

 Giving up the struggle with suffering

 Psychological pain is our bodies way of sending the same message

 I finally listened to this and many other messages it sent and thanked it for always looking after me and for creating the person I am today.

 - Why does life bring so much suffering? - November 6, 2018

 - Understanding the cycle of anxiety and what keeps you in the loop - July 25, 2018

 - Allowing anxiety is what will free you of it - January 23, 2018